hammadrizwan/PENME/trained_projectors/README.md

-mkdir trained_projectors/
+## Trained Projects

-echo "This folder stores trained projectors and relevant codebooks" > trained_projectors/README.md
+This folder constains trained projectors and codebooks.
+Pretrained files are available at: **URL**